Stabbing attack leaves 3 dead in Elad, Israel, as police seek 2 suspects

 "The killing of Palestinian and Israeli civilians leads only to more deterioration at a time when all of us try to achieve stability and prevent escalation," the official Wafa news agency quoted him as saying.

 The Palestinian militant group Hamas, which rules the Gaza Strip, praised the attack and linked it to violence at the Jerusalem holy site.

 "The storming of Al-Aqsa Mosque can't go unpunished," Hamas spokesperson Hazem Qassem said.
 "The heroic operation in Tel Aviv is a practical translation of what the resistance had warned against."

-Under informal arrangements known as the status quo, Jews are allowed to visit the site but not pray there.
+Under informal arrangements, Jews are allowed to visit the site but not pray there.
 In recent years, they have visited in ever-increasing numbers with police escorts and many have discreetly prayed, angering the Palestinians as well as neighbouring Jordan, which is the custodian of the site.
 The Palestinians have long feared that Israel plans to eventually take over the site or partition it.

 Israel says it is committed to maintaining the status quo, and accuses Hamas of inciting the recent violence.

-At least 18 Israelis have been killed in five attacks since March, including another stabbing rampage in southern Israel, two shootings in the Tel Aviv area, and a shooting last weekend in a West Bank settlement.
+It has been some of the worst bloodshed in years.
+At least 18 Israelis have died in five attacks — including a stabbing rampage in southern Israel, two other shootings in the Tel Aviv area and a shooting last weekend in a West Bank settlement.
 Nearly 30 Palestinians have died in violence — most of whom had carried out attacks or were involved in confrontations with Israeli forces in the West Bank.
-But an unarmed woman and two apparent bystanders were also among those killed.
+But an unarmed woman and a lawyer, who appear to have been inadvertently shot, were also killed.

 Israel and Hamas fought an 11-day war a year ago, fuelled in large part by similar unrest in Jerusalem.